"There is more treasure in books than in all the pirate's loot on Treasure Island." - Walt Disney

 Supporting your child at home

-One of the most important ways you can support your child is to spend 10 minutes a day reading to them or listening to them read.
+One of the most important ways you can support your child is to spend at least 10 minutes a day reading to them and listening to them read.
 This is the one thing that will make the most difference to their overall progress with reading in school.

-We would also like to remind you that the books that come home with your children will be slightly easier than the ones they are reading at school.
-This is so your child can practise skills that they have learnt, and focus on understanding what they have read instead of decoding every word.
+We would also like to remind you that the books that come home with your children will be easier than the ones they are reading at school.
+This is so your child can practise their decoding skills with the sounds that they have learnt in school.
 This will lead to increased understanding, confidence and enjoyment!
-It is usual for the children to read the same text more than once, this not only helps with their word recall skills, it also helps them to understand the text better.
+It is usual for the children to read the same text more than once, and we encourage this.
+Reading the same book more than once deepens the children’s familiarity with a story, relive the excitement of the book and increases their emotional engagement.
+It also allows them to hear new vocabulary again, helping them to remember the meaning of new words.

 You can support your child to develop their reading skills by: